 - Financial Management: It aids in monitoring financial performance, tracking expenses, and effectively managing budgets.

-- Empowered Decision-Making: A well-structured COA gives business owners a clear view of their financial health.
-It helps them make informed decisions.
-By knowing where money comes from and where it goes, owners can find cost savings, investments, and growth opportunities.
+- Empowered Decision-Making: A well-structured COA gives a clear view of their financial health and helps them make informed decisions.
+In fact, by understanding exactly where money comes from and where it goes, owners can identify cost savings, investment opportunities, and areas for growth.

 - Internal Controls: A COA sets up a framework for internal controls.
 It lowers the risk of errors and fraud in financial reports.